-Experience: Mr. Childs was named Chief Executive Officer of the Company effective January 1, 2016,

-The Board nominated Mr. Childs, among other reasons, because the Board believes it is important to have the Company's Chief Executive Officer serve on the Board as he is the one closest to the Company's day-to-day operations and plays a critical role in communicating the Board's expectations, advice and encouragement to the approximately 16,900 full-time equivalent employees of the Company and its operating subsidiaries.
+Experience: ......
+Mr. Childs was named Chief Executive Officer of the Company effective January 1, 2016, one closest to the Company's day-to-day operations and plays a critical role in communicating the Board's expectations, advice and encouragement to the approximately 16,300 full-time equivalent employees of the Company and its operating subsidiaries.